OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-25.md

 ## 2 Kings 25:2

-So the city came under siege until the eleventh year of King Zedekiah.
+Thus, the city remained besieged until the eleventh year of King Zedekiah.

 ## 2 Kings 25:3